Young adults at graduation smiling

 Awards and grants

-The BPS also runs a number of awards and grant schemes for postgraduate psychology students.
-The society makes provision for several grants through its Research Board and its Education and Training Board.
+The BPS also runs a number of awards schemes for postgraduate psychology students and provides several grants through its Research Board and its Education and Training Board.

 Frequently asked questions